*In Limited Release now, various cities.

 Lance Preston and the crew of "Grave Encounters", a ghost-hunting reality television show, are shooting an episode inside the abandoned Collingwood Psychiatric Hospital, where unexplained phenomena has been reported for years.
 All in the name of good television, they voluntarily lock themselves inside the building for the night and begin a paranormal investigation, capturing everything on camera.
 They quickly realize that the building is more than just haunted - it is alive - and it has no intention of ever letting them leave.
 They find themselves lost in a labyrinth maze of endless hallways and corridors, terrorized by the ghosts of the former patients.
 They soon begin to question their own sanity, slipping deeper and deeper into the depths of madness, ultimately discovering the truth behind the hospital's dark past...and taping what turns out to be their final episode.

-It seems to us that Grave Encounters is loosely based on The Travel Channel's show, Ghost Adventures, which features an annoying muscle bound ghost hunter locking he and his crew inside of creepy old buildings at night, and walking around taunting the ghosts with gems like "Dude!" and "Come at me Ghost Bro!" and "Dude, come at me ghost Bro, Dude!"
-Seriously, he walks around trying to karate fight ghosts.
-To be fair, aside from lame theatrics like that, the show can be creepy at times, dare I say creepier than the uber popular Ghost Hunters on Syfy.
+It seems to us that Grave Encounters is loosely based on The Travel Channel's show, Ghost Adventures, which features an annoying muscle bound ghost hunter locking he and his crew inside of creepy old buildings at night, and walking around taunting the ghosts with verbal gems like "Dude!" and "Come at me, Ghost Bro!" and "Dude, come at me ghost Bro, Dude!"

+Once that's gone, the acting and script tend to grate on you, as does the whole "shaky cam" aspect of things, which is never fun even during the best of the movies.
 I'd say by the time we got to the part of the movie that involved mean ghosts altering time and doing construction on the building, we were done.